bbaserdem/SnapConnect/_docs/bug_tracker.md

 ## Bugs

-- [ ] Wrong password/email handling should be similar in style to invalid email.
+- [x] Wrong password/email handling should be similar in style to invalid email.
-- [ ] "Username must be 3 characters or longer" message persists even when username is being typed.
+- [x] "Username must be 3 characters or longer" message persists even when username is being typed.
-- [ ] Bio prompt is vertically centered, but jumps to top centering
+- [x] Bio prompt is vertically centered, but jumps to top centering
+- [x] Loading spinner in messages is clipped by a square box
+- [ ] Snapped pic and image not lining up

 ### Navigation routing
-- [ ] After sign up, I'm taken to stories (of the old user if there was one logged in), not to the "complete your profile" page.
+- [x] After sign up, I'm taken to stories (of the old user if there was one logged in), not to the "complete your profile" page.

 ```
 Unhandled exception that stops navigation: